• 1998 MSc (Environmental Chemistry; University of Turku)

 • 2009-2012 Vice-Head of Dept. Chemistry (University of Turku)

-• 2012- Head of Dept. (UTU, Department of Chemistry)
+• 2012-2017 Head of Dept. Chemistry (University of Turku)

 I have had two clear research-related missions that have motivated me since the early days of my PhD: tannin chemistry and chemical ecology.
 I find these two fields of science highly exciting and their combination especially challenging.
 Today, our research group is able to dig really deep in science with both of these missions, since consistency is and has been the key to major breakthroughs.
 With chemical ecology I cannot emphasize enough the importance of top-quality collaborators, since chemists cannot handle that field on their own.